qwaneu/qwaneu.github.io/_drafts/cypress-first-impressions.md

 ## Instead of Selenium, in addition to Storybook and unit tests

-As Marc and Rob have described in their series on vue.js (architecting and test-driving), we like to have tests in our front-ends, for [anything that can possibly break]()http://wiki.c2.com/?TestEverythingThatCouldPossiblyBreak.
+As Marc and Rob have described in their series on architecting and test-driving Vue.js (see [How to keep Front End complexity in check with Hexagonal Architecture](http://localhost:8082/2020/09/09/how-to-keep-complexity-in-check-with-hexagonal-architecture.html) and [A Hexagonal Vue.js front-end, by example](/2020/09/25/hexagonal-frontend-example.html)), we like to have tests in our front-ends, for [anything that can possibly break](http://wiki.c2.com/?TestEverythingThatCouldPossiblyBreak).
 In addition to that, I like to have:

 * at least a set of end-to-end tests to check few main scenarios;
 * a playground for components we made or just use;
 * a type system to make sure everything still hangs together, leaving time to focus on tests for interesting behaviour.

-My go to tool for that browser and end-to-end tests has been Selenium, for at least the last ten years.
-I distinguish between browser tests and end-to-end tests, because if you can easily test visual components fast, and in isolation, it becomes attractive to do that as well.
-Selenium is battle tested, but has several moving parts and does not execute particularly fast.
-So I tend to only automate a few scenarios with that, and leave the rest to non-visual unit tests.
+My go to tool for browser and end-to-end tests has been Selenium, at least for the last ten years.
+I make a distinction between browser tests and end-to-end tests, because if you can easily test visual components fast and in isolation, it becomes attractive to do that as well.

+Selenium is battle tested, but it has several moving parts and does not execute particularly fast.
+So I tend to automate only a few scenarios, and leave the rest to non-visual unit tests.
+Those Selenium based scenario tests help, but it costs mental energy to interpret the results.
+[ME: +waarom?]

-Those tests help, but it costs mental energy to interpret some of the results, and I tend not to look at the UI enough, so that suboptimal interaction patterns stay in the UI longer than they should.
+I tend not to look at the UI enough, so that suboptimal interaction patterns stay in the UI longer than they should.
+[ME: dit punt mag wel wat verder uitgewerkt worden]

-End-to-end tests can be fast, if you design the front-end and backend system(s) for speed.
-I have done this, but in projects with existing systems that option is not always available.
+End-to-end tests can be fast, if you design the front-end and backend system(s) for speed [ME: for enabling fast testing? met evt link naar hexagonal testing post].
+I have done this, but in existing systems that option is not always available.

 ## Why Cypress

-What is powerful about [Cypress](20200925094231-cypress.md), is that it lives in the same environment as the SPA front-end.
-Same language (JavaScript or something that generates it), same toolchain, same people.
-Working test-first, without hand-offs and waiting was a game changer for unit tests, and it can be the same for UI tests and end-to-end tests.
+What is powerful about [Cypress](https://www.cypress.io/), is that it lives in the same environment as the SPA front-end.
+Same language, same toolchain, same people.
+Working test-first, without hand-offs and waiting was a game changer for unit tests, and now with Cypress it can be the same for UI tests and end-to-end tests as well.

-[Cypress](20200925094231-cypress.md) makes it easy to separate end-to-end tests and UI tests.
-Since the tests are white-box, and the test-code inhabits the same space as the UI code, it is easier to isolate small bits of UI, and test them visually, quickly.
+Cypress makes it easy to separate end-to-end tests and UI tests.
+Since the tests are white-box, and the test-code inhabits the same space as the UI code, it is easier to isolate small bits of the UI and test them visually, quickly.
 Cypress offers support code to start where you are, possibly with end-to-end tests, and stub out dependencies as you go.

-If you start fresh, the bar for developing with [hexagons](20200629174628-hexagonal_architecture.md) and use [A Humble Dialog](humble_object_at_xunitpatterns_com.md) instead of a tightly coupled network is lowered.
+If you start fresh, Cypress lowers the bar for developing with [hexagons](/2020/08/20/hexagonal-architecture.html) and using the [Humble Dialog pattern](http://xunitpatterns.com/Humble%20Object.html) instead of a tightly coupled network.

 Changing the speed at which something runs by an order of magnitude is a game changer.
-I've experienced this with TDD at the unit level in the past, and once with Selenium (after architecting the application to be fast).
+I've experienced this with test driven development at the unit level in the past, and once with Selenium (after architecting the application to be fast).

 &#x2013; see also [testcafe - A node.js tool to automate end-to-end web testing | TestCafe](a_node_js_tool_to_automate_end_to_end_web_testing_testcafe.md)
 [cypress accessible blog example](cypress_example_recipes_examples_blogs_a11y_at_master_cypress_io_cypress_example_recipes.md)